Pont Bodefail

-Pont Bodfel is a bridge between the villages of Boduan and Efailnewydd in Wales.
+Pont Bodefail is a bridge between the villages of Boduan and Efailnewydd in Wales.

 The bridge carries the A497 road over the Afon Rhyd-hir.
 It is a single-span concrete arch bridge clad with locally sourced masonry.
 It runs parallel to Pont Bodfel which was damaged in a storm in 2019 and subsequently repaired and reopened as a pedestrian and cyclist crossing.

 Construction

 Planning permission for the bridge was granted in 2021.
 Construction began in April 2022.
 It was opened in April 2023.